ga4gh/vrs/docs/source/appendices/implementations.rst

 The libraries and applications listed below have implemented the GA4GH Variation Representation Specification to store and exchange variation data.
-They are listed here to demonstrate VR utility and as a resource for those considering implementing VR-Spec.
+They are listed here to demonstrate utility and as a resource for those considering implementing VRS.
 These packages are not supported by GA4GH.

 Libraries
 @@@@@@@@@

-Libraries facilitate the use of the VR-Spec, but do not implement a particular use or application.
-Although there is only one library currently, it is expected that others will eventually appear as VR-Spec is adopted.
+Libraries facilitate the use of the VRS, but do not implement a particular use or application.
+Although there is only one library currently, it is expected that others will eventually appear as VRS is adopted.

 .. _impl-vr-python: